 Military security and law enforcement jobs offer the chance to serve, protect and defend your fellow service members.

-Intelligence specialists who specialize in all-source intelligence are specifically trained in the planning, collection, and implementation of all intelligence disciplines across the full spectrum of operations.
-All-source intelligence specialists consolidate imagery, signals, measurement, human, and open-source data into information to support national defense.
+All-source intelligence specialists are specifically trained in the planning, collection, and implementation of all intelligence disciplines across the full spectrum of operations.
+All-source intelligence specialists consolidate imagery, signals, measurements, human, and open-source data into information to support national defense.

 Corrections officers are responsible for the security and safety of prisoners and operation of the brig.
 They are responsible for the overall security of facilities housing prisoners.
 They manage the receipt, custody, and release of prisoners.
 Additionally, they establish a system of incentives and privileges, and impose punitive and administrative disciplinary measures.

-The corrections specialty in military law enforcement primarily involves guarding and supervising confined and restrained personnel.
-Law enforcement specialists that focus on corrections not only act as jailers, but are licensed military law enforcement specialists that ensure law and order.
+The corrections specialty in military law enforcement primarily involves guarding and supervising confined personnel.
+Corrections specialists not only act as jailers, but also ensure law and order.
 They prevent and quell riots and disturbances, prevent and suppress crimes against military personnel, and maintain order at military installations.
+They monitor the health and welfare of confined personnel and may provide correctional counseling.

 In the Military, court reporters create word-for-word transcriptions at trials, depositions, administrative hearings, and other legal proceedings.
 They record the proceedings and prepare or supervise preparation and assembly of typewritten, summarized, or verbatim transcripts.
 Court reporters review records of proceedings for administrative completeness and technical accuracy.